Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Notations, Background and Assumptions

-\begin{remark} It follows from first principles that the random variable $\Hat{M}_{s,t}^{(l)}$ is the maximum likelihood estimator of the transition probability $M_{s,t} \pow l$.
-For the sake of completeness, we formalize this in Appendix~\ref{sec:prf-mle} as Proposition \ref{prop:mle} and provide a proof. \end{remark} Understanding the asymptotic distribution of maximum likelihood estimators is a classical topic in statistics, with a long history in the analysis of i.i.d. and stationary data \citep{cramer1946mathematical, billingsley1961statistical, vandervaart}.
-However, our setting is substantially more intricate: the data are non-stationary and depend on a sequence of controls, making the identification of appropriate scaling factors a key challenge.
+It follows from first principles that the random variable $\Hat{M}_{s,t}^{(l)}$ is the maximum likelihood estimator of the transition probability $M_{s,t} \pow l$.
+The following proposition formalizes this and we provide a proof in Appendix~\ref{sec:prf-mle}. \begin{proposition} Random variable $\Hat{M}_{s,t}^{(l)}$ is the maximum likelihood estimator of the transition probability $M_{s,t} \pow l$. \end{proposition}